MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ##Adding a button

 There is no easy way to add a button in SpriteKit so you will need to get creative and create our own solution.
-Only joking, we've kindly provided a starting point for you with a custom class called *MSButtonNode*.
+To help we've provided a starting point for you with a custom class called *MSButtonNode*.

 > [action]
 > [Download MSButtonNode.swift](https://github.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift/raw/master/MSButtonNode.swift) and drag this file into your project.